-This exhibition will be curated by Maria Zytaruk, Associate Professor of English, University of Calgary.
+This exhibition is curated by Maria Zytaruk, Associate Professor of English, University of Calgary.

 There will be several free curator-led tours of the exhibition.
 The dates and times for these tours are: